-Living room: With wood burner, Freeview TV, bread oven and beams.
+Living room: With wood burner, Freeview TV, bread oven, double sofa bed and beams.

 Dining room: With beams.